Bhupesh-V/ugit/README.md

 ## Why use `ugit`?

-- You ran an accidental `git` command you wish to 'undo'.
+- You accidentally ran a `git` command you wish to 'undo'.
 - You want to save time by not searching for _how to undo ..._
-- Your focus is on problems at hand and not on Git (avoid context switching)
+- Your focus is on the problems at hand and not on Git (avoid context switching)
-- Because `ugit` is precise & uber cool !

 ### [Motivations behind writing ugit 🙇‍♂️️](https://bhupesh-v.github.io/undo-your-last-git-mistake-with-ugit)

-## What's in the box ?
+## What's in the box?

-`ugit`/`git-undo` supports undoing following operations, some are a WIP.
-If you know of any other operations that can be undone and is not in the list, make sure to raise an issue or make a quick PR 💛️
+`ugit`/`git-undo` supports undoing the following operations, some are a WIP.
+If you know of any other operations that can be undone and are not in the list, make sure to raise an issue or make a quick PR 💛️

 - [x] Undo `git commit`
 - [x] Undo `git add`